 The churches usually open early morning until the 13h and in the afternoons from the 16h

-La Mayan population It was the labor of these churches.
-The Mayans were not obliged to pay tribute, which was the main livelihood of the churches. its tribute they called it another way, the half real factory using the Mayans to contribute in the construction with diverse materials and products, besides works in the churches.
+The Mayan population was the workforce for these churches.
+The Mayans were not obliged to pay tribute, which was the main support of the churches.
+They called their tribute something else, the real factory medium.
+In this way the Mayans were used to contribute to the building with various materials and products, in addition to works in the churches.

 How to walk the Route of the Convents

 - CAR RENTAL: many travelers are encouraged drive through the tranquil Yucatan Peninsula.
-At your pace and you get everywhere.
-If you decide to do it for free, I recommend you stay a couple of days or more in this area, much to discover.
+At your own pace and you get everywhere.
+If you decide to do it on your own, I recommend you stay a couple of days or more in this area, much to discover.

 - TOUR WITH AGENCY: Mérida's travel agencies offer tours of the Convents Route.